Constantin S. Nicolăescu-Plopșor: Early life

+Shortly after, Plopșor was appointed a substitute history teacher in Plenița, focusing of investigating, documenting and preserving evidence about the historical past of Oltenian villages.
+He set as his personal ambition an archaeological scrutiny of the entire region, in order to uncover "the traces of the most ancient people to have inhabited Oltenia", a population he initially believed had originated in Asia.
+Nicolăescu-Plopșor established a peasants' newspaper, also based in Plenița.
+Called Redeșteptarea ("The Renaissance"), it sought to defend the rural population from injustice and "usury".
+He had not yet completed his tertiary education: in 1924, he graduated magna cum laude from the University of Bucharest Faculty of Letters and History.
+During that time, he became a disciple of Romanian historian Vasile Pârvan, noted for his work in researching and classifying the antiquities of Dacia, and was colleagues with medievalist Constantin C. Giurescu.
+A sketch story of his, La struguri ("With the Grapes"), saw print in the inaugural issue of Suflet Românesc, in 1925.
+In 1927, he joined Teodor Bălășel in setting up the Brotherhood of Oltenian Folklorists, seen by poet Alexandru Cerna-Rădulescu as "the first Romanian attempt to scientifically coordinate and systematize folklore collections."
+Also that year, Plopșor began putting out the review Suflet Oltenesc ("Oltenian Soul").
+The following year, he published, as N. Plopșor, the volume Ceaùr.
+Povești oltenești ("Woozy.
+Oltenian Stories").
+Literary chronicler Șerban Cioculescu, who knew the work simply as Ceaùr, reports that it and all other interwar books by the same author had a minuscule circulation.

-Around 1923, Nicolăescu-Plopșor began digging on elevated sites known locally as măguri, uncovering crouched skeletons with residues of ochre, before turning his attention to other locations, where he discovered the remains of prehistoric dwellings.
-In the early 1930s, his discovery of microliths at Carpen (Cleanov village) and his native Sălcuța (Plopșor) led him to propose the existence of two Mesolithic archeological industries native to Oltenia, a theory first outlined at the 15th International Congress of Anthropology.
+Around 1923, Nicolăescu-Plopșor had begun digging on elevated sites known locally as măguri, uncovering crouched skeletons with residues of ochre, before turning his attention to other locations, where he discovered the remains of prehistoric dwellings.
+In the early 1930s, his discovery of microliths at Carpen (Cleanov village) and his native Sălcuța (Plopșor) led him to propose the existence of two Mesolithic archaeological industries native to Oltenia, a theory first outlined at the 15th International Congress of Anthropology.
 In 1926, he traveled to Gorj County, where he documented the existence of a hunting-themed and charcoal-based cave painting in the proximity of cave bear bones and Copper Age pottery, but did not disclose its exact location (probably as a means to ensure its better protection).
+He is also credited with having dug up the first mastodon remains on Romanian territory, at Stoina.
 Spurred on by the research of French scholar Henri Breuil, with whom he began corresponding, Nicolăescu-Plopșor visited other such sites in Oltenia's Southern Carpathian areas: Baia de Fier (Peștera Muierilor), Peștera Boierilor, Peștera Oilor, Romos, etc. By the end of his career, he had explored some 120 individual caves.

-Folkloristics, Romani activism, and political career

-In tandem with his archeological research, Constantin S. Nicolăescu-Plopșor worked on collecting Romanian folklore from his native area, initially focusing on musical sources, the so-called cântece bătrânești ("old people songs"), and later following up with fairy tales and other prose works.
-His interest in inventorying folkloric elements often merged with his archeological work: reportedly, his explorations were accompanied by through interviews with locals, and purchases of traditional objects.
-In 1927, he also began his career in the local cultural press, by setting up the review Suflet Oltenesc ("Oltenian Soul").
-The following year, he published, as N. Plopșor, the volume Ceaur.
-Povești oltenești ("Woozy.
-Oltenian Stories").